Suzanna-Linn/slua/docs/beta.md

 Don't use them!

+### SLua type uuid

+The function uuid() returns NULL_KEY for not valid uuids.

+LL functions with parameters of type uuid can receive uuid or string.

+LL functions returning textures return:
+- type string when the name of the texture is returned.
+- type uuid when the uuid of the texture is returned.

+Linked messages have a string instead of an uuid in their fourth parameter
+- the function ll.MessageLinked( link, num, str, str2 )
+- the event link_message( sender_num, num, str, str2 )
+- linked messages with LSL scripts are internally typecasted.

+### SLua type integer

+The type integer doesn't exist any more.

+It was necessary at the beginnings of SLua to work with some LL functions.
+Now all the LL functions work with the type number and the type integer had become mostly unuseful.

 ### Compatibility, library llcompat

 Some LL functions change they behaviour.
 These changes are explained in the next three sections.